Welcome

 The Unit asks that you accumulate a plentiful supply of clean plastic grocery bags.
 When convenient, please bring your bag supply to CUMC and leave it in the designated room at the church.
 No deadline at this time.

 The collected bags will be split into three pieces, according to the available pattern.
 Those willing and able - men, women, and youth - will crochet the bag pieces into plastic sleeping mats.
-If you don't know how to crochet, Pastor Linda is willing to teach you OR the Unicoi County Public Library is offering crochet classes on the 2nd Friday of each month @ 4:00 PM.
+If you don't know how to crochet, Pastor Linda is willing to teach you OR the Unicoi County Public Library offers occasional crocheting classes.

 Photo credit: Mike Dubose